inasafe/inasafe/docs/reporting-standards.md

 ### Description

 The map legend appears at the bottom of each map product and identifies and describes the impact layer.
+Every map should have a legend.
 Using this table as a reference:
 ![image](https://cloud.githubusercontent.com/assets/16660099/17199050/33c64a44-54a4-11e6-979e-fad9cc0c3452.png)

-The legend titles should use the following syntax:
+Every legend should have a title.
+The legend titles should use the following
+ syntax:
  <**exposure measure**> <**exposure**>

 **Exposure measure**, refers to the way the exposure element is measured, i.e. length, area or number of. **Exposure**, is as described in the map title, i.e. the elements at risk.
-The label **affected** should not be included in the legend entries as thresholds for the definition of affected vary from impact function to impact function.
+The label **affected** should not be included in the legend title as thresholds for the definition of affected vary from impact function to impact function.

 ### Examples